Transfer Money From Singapore To Malaysia. Cheap And Fast Ways To Send Money Abroad.

 Bank transfer or card (debit, credit, and prepaid)

-The details you'll need to transfer money to Malaysia may vary by provider.
+The details you'll need to transfer money from Singapore to Malaysia may vary by provider.
 At a minimum, you will need to know the recipients name and you will typically be asked for their:

 - SWIFT code

 - Account number